Noise Fit, Estimation Error and a Sharpe Information Criterion: Conclusion

-We then showed how to apply SRIC as model selection criterion and interpreted it as analogue to the Akaike information criterion with the Sharpe ratio rather than log-likelihood (respectively mean-variance utility) as metric for model fit.
-While model selection via AIC leads to higher out-of-sample mean variance utility, model selection by SRIC leads to higher out-of-sample Sharpe ratios.
+We then showed how to apply SRIC as model selection criterion and interpreted it as analogue to the Akaike Information Criterion with the Sharpe ratio rather than log-likelihood (respectively mean-variance utility) as metric for model fit.
+While model selection via AIC leads to higher out-of-sample mean-variance utility, model selection by SRIC leads to higher out-of-sample Sharpe ratios.

 Several toy applications illustrated its applicability.
-SRIC is useful whenever estimating the Sharpe ratio net of noise fit and estimation error is of interest, i.e. as estimator for the out-of-sample Sharpe ratio, and when selecting between models of different dimensions such as factors, asset weights or parameters in prediction models.
-This makes it particularly applicable within portfolio management.
+SRIC is useful whenever estimating the Sharpe ratio net of noise fit and estimation error is of interest, be it as estimator for the out-of-sample Sharpe ratio, or when selecting between models of different dimensions such as factors, asset weights or parameters in prediction models.
+This makes SRIC particularly applicable within portfolio management.